 Are you interested in attending Columbia medical school, a prestigious Ivy League university?
 Read on to learn more about Columbia med school requirements as we walk you through the entire application process.

-This guide will give you a better idea of what the application process looks like, ensuring you stand out amongst thousands of applicants to increase your chances of getting admitted!
+This guide will give you a better idea of what the application process looks like at Columbia medical school, ensuring you stand out amongst thousands of applicants to increase your chances of getting admitted!

-CUIMC offers various medical programs at their Vagelos College of Physicians and Surgeons (VP&S) to prepare students for careers in the medical field and broaden their expertise.
+CUIMC offers various medical programs atits Vagelos College of Physicians and Surgeons (VP&S) to prepare students for careers in the medical field and broaden their expertise.

 The MD program is a traditional four-year medical program that students can join to complete their Doctor of Medicine (MD).